panchomb/ie-exercise-3/modules/authorization/policy-exemption/README.md

 | [`resourceSelectors`](#parameter-resourceselectors) | array | The resource selector list to filter policies by resource properties. |
 | [`subscriptionId`](#parameter-subscriptionid) | string | The subscription ID of the subscription to be exempted from the policy assignment.
 Cannot use with management group ID parameter. |

-### Parameter: `name`

-Specifies the name of the policy exemption.
-Maximum length is 64 characters for management group, subscription and resource group scopes.

-- Required: Yes
-- Type: string

-### Parameter: `policyAssignmentId`

-The resource ID of the policy assignment that is being exempted.

-- Required: Yes
-- Type: string

 ### Parameter: `assignmentScopeValidation`

 The option whether validate the exemption is at or under the assignment scope.
 - Required: No
 - Type: string
 - Default: `''`